Updated on 2025/07/30

 researchmap

 • Author Correction: Thioredoxin interacting protein protects mice from fasting induced liver steatosis by activating ER stress and its downstream signaling pathways.
-International journal
+Reviewed International journal

 Hiroyuki Miyahara, Kosei Hasegawa, Masato Yashiro, Toshiaki Ohara, Masayoshi Fujisawa, Teizo Yoshimura, Akihiro Matsukawa, Hirokazu Tsukahara